slazarov/python-bittrex-websocket/README.md

 Python CLI tool to auto sell coins on Bittrex.

 It is used in the cases when you want to auto sell a specific coin for another, but there is no direct market, so you have to use an intermediate market.

+# Motivation
+I am fairly new to Python and in my experience the best way to learn something is through actual practice.
+At the same time I am currently actively trading on Bittrex, hence the reason why I decided to build the Bittrex websocket client.
+I am publishing my code for a few reasons.
+Firstly, I want to make a contribution to the community, secondly the code needs lots of improvements and it would be great to work on it as a team, thirdly I haven't seen any other Python Bittrex websocket clients so far.

+I have been largely motivated by the following projects and people:

+* Daniel Paquin: [gdax-python](https://github.com/danpaquin/gdax-python) - a websocket client for GDAX.
+The project really helped me around using threads and structuring the code.

+* [David Parlevliet](https://github.com/dparlevliet) - saw his SignalR code initially which included Bittrex specific commands.
+Saved me a lot of time in researching.

+* Eric Somdahl: [python-bittrex](https://github.com/ericsomdahl/python-bittrex) - great python bindings for Bittrex.
+Highly recommend it, I use it in conjuction with the websocket client.